 What Do You Want?
 Your Job Description and Skill Set

-So the message is, 'before you go fishing, you need to know what you want to catch' because then everything else can fall into place from; creating the right job description to choosing the right recruiting partner.
+So the message is, 'before you go fishing, you need to know what you want to catch' because then everything else can fall into place, from creating the right job description to choosing the right recruiting partner.

-Focus On Your Employer Brand And Turn Sourcing Into Attracting
+Focus On Your Employer Brand and Turn Sourcing Into Attracting

-In never ceases to amaze the team here at Lucy Walker how some organisations do and don’t understand the impact and power of their employer brand.
-We wrote a post on employer branding last month that you can read in full here.
+In never ceases to amaze the team here at Lucy Walker Recruitment how some organisations do and don’t understand the impact and power of their employer brand.

 Yet only around 57% of the employers studied had a dedicated strategy in place for building their employer brand.

 In a skills short commercial market, not having control over your employer brand is a dangerous oversight that could damage your sourcing success.
-Our recent workplace survey highlights some of these issues and you can grab our recent copy here

 Zig Rather Than Zag and Remove Bias from Your Recruiting Process